Rhodes House, Oxford

 The transformation allows the Rhodes Trust to expand its renowned international scholarship programme by providing high-quality convening facilities, new offices, and residential accommodation.

-Having collected the information, Skelly & Couch was able to develop an enabling and phasing strategy that will allow the building to carry on being used whilst the work is underway.
-It provides efficient and resilient systems over the long term whilst still conserving the existing fabric of the building.
+Having collected the information, Skelly & Couch were able to develop an enabling and phasing strategy that allowed the building to carry on being used whilst the work was underway.
+It provided efficient and resilient systems over the long term whilst still conserving the existing fabric of the building.

 Related sectors